alanmmckay/speckl-e/README.md

 ### How we built it

-Speckle's guide LINK ME on creating a python streamlit app served as a scaffold for this project.
+Speckle's guide on creating a python streamlit app served as a scaffold for this project.
 Time was spent walking through the tutorial which then transitioned into looking at the graphQL sandbox.
 After achieving successful communication, we then began researching open-source 3D asset generators.
 Shap-E from openAI was discovered and chosen as our base model.
 As hardware concerns began to arise, we decided to implement an alternative application in tandem with the progress of leveraging Shap-E. This complementary implementation was built to connect to an enterprise-level AI that was hosted on dedicated hardware elsewhere.

 ### Challenges we ran into